junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 ## Building an End-to-End Application

+The source code for the client or user interface is in the `client` directory.
+The client is a React.js application.

 ### Main Application Entry

 The upload user interface is pretty simple.
 We use the React library for easier user interface development.

 ![upload ui](assets/upload-ui.png)

-Here is the main code for the app:
+Here is the main entry code for the app:

 ```jsx
 import React, { useState } from 'react';